KhartesViewer/scroll2zarr/README.md

 the 500x500x500 grid files, created by @spelufo (same Discord server) that are available in each scroll's `volume_grid` directory on the scrollprize.org data server.
-As a result, users can now
-navigate through an entire scroll volume, instead of having to create a limited-size khartes data volume in advance.
+As a result, khartes users can now navigate through an entire scroll volume, instead of having to create a limited-size khartes data volume in advance.